-As written, this recipe will make 20 cupcakes.
+As written, this recipe will make 18 cupcakes.
 Make the batter as directed and scoop a rounded ¼ cup (or about 75g) into each cupcake paper.
-Bake cupcakes for 30 minutes and cool completely before frosting.
+Bake cupcakes for 30 minutes and cool them completely before frosting.

 Why is there pineapple in carrot cake?

-It has a very important job!
-The pineapple adds moisture and sweetness.
+Pineapple adds moisture and sweetness to carrot cake.
 This is especially helpful since we're not using oil or a bunch of refined cane sugar in this recipe.

 If you make this oil-free vegan carrot cake recipe and become the healthy carrot cake champion amongst your friends and family, please come back and tell me all about it in the comments (while you're down there... how 'bout rating the recipe?).
 And since I'm already sitting here barking orders at you, share a photo of your cake and tag me on Instagram, too! 🤓

 Pin it for later!